hartwigmedical/serve/README.md

 The `serve-algo` module contains the algo producing the `serve-datamodel`.
 The following steps are required to upgrade:

-1. Set the version in the pom.xml file in serve-algo (typically identical to the version of serve-datamodel) and set version of common, datamodel, ckb-importer, iclusion-importer and vicc-importer to `local-SNAPSHOT` in main pom.xml
+1. Set the version in the pom.xml file in serve-algo (typically identical to the version of serve-datamodel) and set version of common, ckb-importer, iclusion-importer and vicc-importer to `local-SNAPSHOT` in main pom.xml.
+Also include datamodel in this list if it doesn't have the same version as serve-algo.
 2. Compile and package locally using `mvn clean package`
 3. Update the `deploy_serve_prod` script and run this script to copy the algo jar with the correct name in the common-tools bucket.
 4. Roll back the change in the pom.xml files